zchyde/brooklinebooksmith.com/_drafts/consider-this-----.md

 Consider asking yourself which animals you love most.&nbsp; Which ones have been your favorites all When was the last time you read an eco-book you were thankful about?&nbsp; Consider finding one again.

-Additional notes:&nbsp; If you don't have just one favorite critter, consider picking up book about your favorite ecosystem, like
+Additional notes:&nbsp; If you don't have just one favorite critter, consider picking up book about your favorite ecosystem, like Edward Abbey's [<u>Desert Solitaire</u>](http://www.brooklinebooksmith-shop.com/book/9780345326492) or Bill Bryson's [<u>A Walk in the Woods</u>](http://www.brooklinebooksmith-shop.com/book/9780767902526)or

 If you're